moeezrhmn/moeezrhmn/README.md

 🚀 **Software Engineer | Backend Developer | Automation & API Specialist**

-I'm a passionate **backend developer** with expertise in **PHP (Laravel), Python, and Node.js**.
+I'm a passionate **backend developer** with expertise in **PHP (Laravel) and Python**.
 I specialize in **building scalable web applications, automation tools, and seamless API integrations**.
 With a strong problem-solving mindset, I enjoy developing high-performance solutions that drive business growth.

 ## 💡 What I Do:
 ✔️ **Backend Development** – Building efficient and scalable applications using PHP (Laravel) and Python